msrivastav13/mo-dx-plugin/README.md

 ## Important Note

+### Tracking changes against your org

 These commands do not maintain history.
 Files are overwritten on the server.
 Make sure you have source control set up for your project so you can recover code if needed.

+### Metadata Api Fallback

+ When the Tooling API rejects a save because the bundle imports a custom field via `@salesforce/schema/` (a Tooling API Salesforce bug, see [#434](https://github.com/msrivastav13/mo-dx-plugin/issues/434)), `deploy:lwc`  automatically retries through the Metadata API.
+The save takes a few seconds longer and will surface success or errors from the Metadata API.

 ## Development